tetratelabs/zta-demo-2022/DEMO.md

 Now we have configured our ingress to require an user login.
 We could have applied this policy directly to the application sidecar, but for the demo purposes we'll do it just at the ingress level.

-This means that any other service in the cluster could directly reach the application withot going through the ingress.
+This means that any other service in the cluster could directly reach the application without going through the ingress.
 We can check it by launching a new pod and accessing the app as follows:

 ```bash